MrPixik/Computer_Graphics/README.md

 ### Lab 4 - Advanced Algorithms
 Bézier Curves: Draws smooth curves using the Bézier curve algorithm.
 Cyrus-Beck Clipping: Clips a line segment to a convex polygon using the Cyrus-Beck algorithm.
+### Lab 5 - Algorithms for 3D processing
+Construction of a parallel projection of a rotated parallelepiped onto the plane Z= 0.
+Construction of a one-point perspective projection of a rotated parallelepiped.
+Removal of invisible edges of the "wire" model of the parallelepiped.
+Animation of the parallelepiped for both types of projections.

 ## Installation